Your Questions, Answered

 -

 This comes up a lot.
 Talk therapy works at the level of conscious thought, and definitely has it’s place.
-Hypnotherapy goes deeper, to the subconscious beliefs and emotional imprints that drive the thought in the first place.
+However, hypnotherapy goes deeper, to the subconscious beliefs and emotional imprints that drive our behavior in the first place.
 If you understand your patterns but can't seem to change them, that's not a failure.
 It's a clue that the work needs to happen at a different level.
 That's the level we would work at.

 -